kupske/kupske.github.io/_pages/cv.md

 ---

+## Experience and Academic Appointments

+- 2017--*current*: **Full Professor (with tenure) of English and English/Portuguese Phonetics and Phonology** at the Federal University of Bahia, Salvador, Brazil, in the Department of English Studies
+- 2012--2017: **Professor of English and English Linguistics** at the Community University of Chapecó, Chapecó, Brazil
+- 2014--2015: **Visiting Researcher** at the University College London, London, England
+- 2012--2017: **Professor of English and English Linguistics** at the Community University of Chapecó, Chapecó, Brazil
+- 2010--2011: **Substitute Professor of English** Federal University of Santa Maria, Santa Maria - Brazil
+- 2004--2007: **Teacher of English as a Foreign Language** at diferent language institute

 ## Education
 - **PhD in (Psycho)Linguistics**, Federal University of Rio Grande do Sul, Porto Alegre - Brazil, 2016
   - Title: Imigração, Atrito e Complexidade: a produção das oclusivas surdas iniciais do inglês e do português por brasileiros residentes em Londre